SilverMonkeyGmbH/v61_docs/Manual/Extensions/index.rst

-Plugins
+Extensions
 ===============================

-Plugins for Silver Monkey v61 are .Net DLL based features extensions which can be imported in Powershell scripts.
+Extensions for Silver Monkey v61 are .Net DLL based feature sets which can be imported in Powershell scripts.

 Contents: